xxfoundation/elixxir-client/README.md

 Flags:
-      --accept-channel            Accept the channel request for the corresponding recipient ID --auth-timeout uint         The number of seconds to wait for an authentication channelto confirm (default 120) --delete-all-requests       Delete the all contact requests, both sent and received.
+      --accept-channel            Accept the channel request for the corresponding recipient ID --auth-timeout duration         The number of seconds to wait for an authentication channelto confirm (default 120) --delete-all-requests       Delete the all contact requests, both sent and received.
       --backupIn string           Path to load backup client from --backupOut string          Path to output backup client.